Detailed course offerings (Time Schedule) are available for

 Experience in variable time blocks in community health activities in agencies delivering and planning health services.
 Sites include neighborhood clinics, health planning bodies, medical practice settings, public health agencies, special problem clinics and facilities, environmental programs and services.
 Prerequisite: master's student in health services and permission of instructor.

-Supervised project work on a selected topic related to student's concentration in graduate study.
+Students work with a community, public or private health-related agency to (a) identify and contribute to the solution of a community health problem, and (b) summarize, present, and evaluate this effort.
 Includes survey of literature, development of approach, and written paper on conclusions.
 Prerequisite: registration in extended MPH degree program and satisfactory completion of the first summer's coursework.

 HSERV 599 Capstone Project (*-)